 variants and are numbered 5a, 5b etc., or, are given a different

-There are two starting points and two trails, both labeled GR5.
+The two starting points are both labeled GR5.

 One GR5 starts from Thonon-les-Bains, a resort town, easily accessible

 by train from Geneva or Paris, and also by lake steamer from Nyon, Lausanne or Geneva.
 It will take you